Little Asian girl has allergies mosquitoes

 Let’s take a closer look at what causes itchiness that makes us instinctively scratch, and how to properly care for these scratches.

-Why Do We Scratch Our Skin So Often?
+Why Do We Scratch Itchy Skin?

 1. Extremely Dry Skin